Ehsan-Tanvir/job-listing-app/README.md

 ## 📌 Notes

-* Just run the app — the database table will be created automatically no setup required.
+* Just run the app — the database table will be created automatically no manual setup required.
-* The /scrape POST endpoint runs the integrated scraper with a specified number of pages and automatically stores the scraped job data into the database.
+* The /scrape POST endpoint runs the integrated scraper with a specified number of pages and automatically stores the scraped job data into the database (no manual file execution required).
-* Ensure ChromeDriver matches your Chrome version.
-* If using a `.env` file for credentials, make sure it's included in `.gitignore`.

 ---